Fiscal Policies and Procedures

 - Cash should not be sent directly to the school.
 In the limited cases where checks are received by the school the following process must be followed:

-- Administrative Assistant opens mail and maintains a ledger of all checks received.
-The ledger is forwarded monthly to the Finance department.
+– Administrative Assistant opens mail and maintains a ledger of all checks received.
+The ledger is reviewed periodically by the Finance department.

-- Checks are deposited into the school bank account by the Finance department or HOS within one to two days of receipt.
+– Checks are deposited into the school bank account by the Finance department or Superintendent within one week of receipt.

 Monthly Bank Reconciliations

-- Bank reconciliation are performed and reviewed monthly for all bank and PayPal accounts.
+- Bank reconciliations are performed and reviewed monthly for all bank and PayPal accounts.

-- The bank reconciliation, with a copy of the bank statement, is included in the monthly financial pack and reviewed/approved by the HOS or CFO.
+– The bank reconciliation, with a copy of the bank statement, is included in the monthly financial pack and reviewed/approved by the Superintendent or CFO.

 - All PayPal deposit and payment activity must be provided to the Finance department for accounting purposes.
-Accounts must be reconciled on a monthly basis by Finance and be reviewed / approved by the CFO.
-Reconciliation must include a tie out of funds deposited and expenditures paid to remaining PayPal balance.
+Accounts must be reconciled on a monthly basis by Finance department and be reviewed / approved by the CFO.
+Reconciliation must include a tie-out of funds deposited and expenditures paid to remaining PayPal balance

 New Vendors